snmgian/foraneus/README.md

 `#errors` is a map in which keys correspond to field names, and values are instances of `Foraneus::Error`.

-The name of the exception raised by `#parse` is to the error's `key` attribute, and the exception's message is added to the error's `message` attribute.
+The name of the exception raised by `#parse` is the error's `key` attribute, and the exception's message is added to the error's `message` attribute.

 Data coming from the inside is assumed to be valid, so `.raw` won't return an instance having errors neither being invalid.